mne-tools/mne-python/doc/install/mne_python.rst

 recommend the `Anaconda`_ distribution of Python, which comes with more than 250 scientific packages pre-bundled, and includes the ``conda`` command line tool for installing new packages and managing different package sets ("environments") for different projects.

-Follow the `installation instructions for Anaconda`_.
+To get started, follow the `installation instructions for Anaconda`_.

-When you are done, if you type the following command in a ``bash`` terminal, you should see outputs similar to the following (assuming you installed conda to ``/home/user/anaconda3``)::
+When you are done, if you type the following commands in a ``bash`` terminal, you should see outputs similar to the following (assuming you installed conda to ``/home/user/anaconda3``)::